tjdarosa26/parallel-bubble-sort/README.md

 gcc bubble.c -pthread -o bubble
 ```

-Keep reading to know how to execute them.
+Keep reading to know how to execute.

 ## Which arguments can I pass to the programs?
 For the sequential program, you must pass the number of arrays to order, and their size.
 For the parallel program, there is one more argument: the number of threads you want.